aureabelle/sandbox/README.md

 ## Start
 npm start

-When the app is done processing all the HAL links, a message 'File created!' will display on the log.
+When the app is done processing all the HAL links, a message 'File created!' will display on the console.
 The JSON file 'data.json' should then be created containing the links.